 Working capital is required for day-to-day business operations.
-The facility of cash credit majorly finances working capital requirement in an entity.
-For example, the lender may grant the cash credit up to 75% of the working capital gap and the rest 25% would come through owner’s contribution.
+The facility of cash credit majorly finances working capital requirements in an entity.
+For example, the lender may grant the cash credit up to 75% of the working capital gap, and the rest, 25%, would come through the owner’s contribution.

 Interest Only on the Amount Utilized

-Another justifiable benefit of cash credit is that the interest is charged by the lender on the amount actually withdrawn (i.e. the running balance in the cash credit account) by the borrower, not on the whole sanctioned amount as in the case term loans.
+Another justifiable benefit of cash credit is that the lender charges the interest on the amount actually withdrawn (i.e., the running balance in the cash credit account) by the borrower, not on the whole sanctioned amount as in the case of term loans.

 Easy Arrangement of Loan

 Cash credits are arranged at ease and at short notice by the bankers.
-The finance is easily available provided the requisite collateral security (collateral may be inventory, accounts receivable etc) is adequately available to be pledged/hypothecated and its existence and current realizable value are properly determined and authenticated.
+The finance is easily available provided the requisite collateral security (collateral maybe inventory, accounts receivable, etc.) is adequately available to be pledged/hypothecated.
+Its existence and current realizable value are properly determined and authenticated.

 The cash credit facility offers flexible withdrawals and deposits into the loan account.
 The withdrawals can be made up to the sanctioned amount at any point of time during the course of a loan.
-The borrower can also deposit excess cash into the loan account so as to lower the burden of interest.
+The borrower can also deposit excess cash into the loan account to lower the interest burden.

 Bankers extend cash credit loans specifically for the purposes of business.
 The interest payments made to the lenders are thus eligible for a tax deduction while filing Income Tax Return.
 Hence, they reduce the overall tax burden on the entity.